 Blood pressure reading

 CHNCT relies on the data collected from CMAP providers to comply with HEDIS®.
-In February each year, randomly selected providers will receive a chart review letter outlining the process along with an instruction sheet.
-Chart data collection will begin in February and continue into May.
+In January of each year, randomly selected providers will receive a medical record review letter outlining the process, along with an instruction sheet.
+Medical record data collection will begin in February, and continue into May.
 The sooner that practices provide requested clinical information, the smoother the process will go.
-Requested records should be faxed to a secure, dedicated fax line; sent via secure email; or mailed via the United States Postal Service.
-CHNCT can also obtain records on-site by request.

-If your practice would like CHNCT to obtain records on-site or if your practice stores medical records in a central location and would like CHNCT to address all requests for medical records to that location, please let us know right away.
-You can contact us by email at email@example.com or by phone at 1.866.317.3301 Monday - Friday from 8:00 a.m. to 5:00 p.m.; a voicemail is available after hours.
+If your practice stores medical records in a central location and would like CHNCT to address all requests for medical records to that location, please let us know right away.
+You can contact us by email at email@example.com or by phone at 1.866.317.3301 Monday - Friday, from 8:00 a.m. to 5:00 p.m.; a voicemail is available after hours.